danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 ![flowchart](ch8_0.svg)

 ## setup()
-To query something is to ask a question about it, to check its validity or accuracy.
-When querying a database, despite the apparent simple request for data in order to be able to be selective about what and how much data is returned, we should clearly question this operation too.
+To query something is to ask a question about it, to check its validity, or accuracy.
+When querying a database, despite the apparent simple request for data that enables selectivity with regard to which and how much data is returned, we should clearly question this operation too.
 We need to query the query.

-Search engines (like Google) make a good example of applications that aggregate content and algorithmically return search results according to a keywords search.
-They promise to answer all our questions but do not make visible the underlying processes (and ideology) that give prominance to certain answers over others.
-In a query-driven society, search engines have become powerful mechanisms for truth-making and for our making sense of seemingly endless amounts of data, manifested as streams and feeds - indicative of the over-saturation of information and the rise of the so-called attention-economy.
-According to Wendy Hui Kyong Chun, user habits formulate big data businesses.
-She explains: "Through habits users become their machines: they stream, update, capture, upload, share, grind, link, verify, map, save, trash and troll".[^chun] The habit of searching, for instance, is transformed into data that is storable, tracable and analysable.
+Search engines (like Google and Baidu) are a good example of applications that aggregate content and algorithmically return search results according to a keywords search.
+They promise to answer all our questions, but do not make the underlying processes (and ideology) visible thatprioritize certain answers over others.
+In a query-driven society, search engines have become powerful mechanisms for truth-making and for our making sense of seemingly endless quantities of data, manifested as streams, and feeds - indicative of the over-saturation of information and the rise of the attention-economy.
+According to Wendy Hui Kyong Chun, user habits provide the formula for big data businesses.
+She explains: "Through habits users become their machines: they stream, update, capture, upload, share, grind, link, verify, map, save, trash and troll".[^chun] The habit of searching, for instance, is transformed into data that is storable, traceable, and analyzable.

-We have already explored some of the processes by which a program captures input data in Chapter 4 (Data Capture), especially data that is connected to physical devices, and in this chapter we expand this exponentially to data hosted on online platforms.
-We scale up from the capture of data to the storage and analysis of massive amounts of captured data, so-called "Big Data" (or even "Big Dick Data" if we consider this to be a masculinist fantasy)[^bigdick]; which is in turn utilized for user-profiling, targeted marketing, personalized recommendations and various sorts of predictions and e-commerce, and so on.
-Subsequently it would seem that: "We’re not in control of our search practices – search engines are in control of us and we readily agree, though mostly unconsciously, to this domination."[^netcultures] But arguably it's not quite as deterministic as this as these operations are part of larger socio-technical assemblages and infrastructures - including data, data structures and human subjects - that are also constantly evolving and subject to external conditions.
+We have already explored some of the processes programs use to capture input data in Chapter 4 - "Data Capture," especially data that is connected to physical devices, and in this chapter we expand this exponentially to data hosted on online platforms.
+We scale up from the capture of data to the storage, and analysis of massive amounts of captured data — so-called *Big Data* (or even *Big Dick Data* if we consider this to be a masculinist fantasy)[^bigdick] — which is in turn utilized for user-profiling, targeted marketing, personalized recommendations, and various sorts of predictions and e-commerce, etc. Subsequently it would seem that: "We’re not in control of our search practices – search engines are in control of us and we readily agree, though mostly unconsciously, to this domination."[^netcultures] But arguably it's not quite as deterministic as this as these operations are part of larger socio-technical assemblages and infrastructures — including data, data structures, and human subjects — that are also constantly evolving and subject to external conditions.

-To make some of these inter-acting entities tangible, and to offer a less-deterministic vision of datafication, this chapter focuses on how data can be acquired through the real-time query of an Application Programming Interface (API) - a communication protocol between different parts of a computer program intended to simplify software development.
-Querying data, in the form of a two-way communication process, is about information processing with the actions of data selection, extraction, transmission and presentation through "the logic of request and response",[^api] and we use a structured data file like JSON for this (introduced in the last chapter).
-Although there are many ways of addressing these issues, in what follows we introduce a generative artwork that utilizes the Google image search API and demonstrates querying beyond technical description to further question some of the assumptions of openness and accessibility: to *que(e)ry data* in other words.
-The play on words here indicates our desire to unsettle normative data practices that affirm stable categories of (gender) representation.
+To make some of these interacting entities tangible, and to offer a less-deterministic vision of datafication, this chapter focuses on how data can be acquired through the real-time query of an Application Programming Interface (API) — a communication protocol between different parts of a computer program intended to simplify software development.
+Querying data, in the form of a two-way communication process, is about information processing coupled with data selection, extraction, transmission, and presentation through "the logic of request and response,"[^api] and we will use a structured data file like JSON for this (introduced in the preceding chapter).
+Although there are many ways of addressing these issues, the following introduces a generative artwork that utilizes the Google's image search API and demonstrates querying beyond technical description to further question some of the assumptions surrounding openness and accessibility: to *que(e)ry data* in other words.
+The play on words indicates our desire to unsettle normative data practices that affirm stable categories of (gender) representation.

 ## start()

-*net.art generator* (nag)[^nag] - an application that runs on a web browser to generate new images - was first produced by artist Cornelia Sollfrank in 1997, and the latest version 5b has been updated by Winnie Soon in 2017.
-The interface requires the user to enter a title which then functions as the search term, and to enter a name as author.
-Sollfrank's initial idea was to 'hack' a net.art competition called *Extension* by generating several hundred submission entries with fake international female artist profiles.
-The program that generated the entries was called *Female Extension* - an undercover example of net.art in itself - to make ironic feminist comment on the under-representation of women artists in the media art scene at that time.[^extension] Sollfrank created not only fictitious names, but also email addresses, phone numbers, and addresses for each applicant, along with an example of original net.art work.
+*net.art generator* (nag)[^nag] — an application that runs in a web browser to generate new images — was created by artist Cornelia Sollfrank in 1997, and the latest version, 5b was updated by Winnie Soon in 2017.
+The interface requires the user to enter a title which then functions as the search term, and to enter a name as the author.
+Sollfrank's initial idea was to "hack" a net.art competition called *Extension* by generating several hundred submission entries with fake international female artist profiles.
+The program that generated the entries was called *Female Extension* — an undercover example of net.art in itself — to make ironic feminist comment on the under-representation of female artists in the media art scene at that time.[^extension] Sollfrank not only created fictitious names, but also email addresses, phone numbers, and addresses for each applicant, along with an example of original net.art work.

-Preconceptions of geeky male hacker culture are challenged in this work, as well as in earlier documentaries where fake female hackers were interviewed, further emphasized in the naming of the cyberfeminist group she was part of: "Old Boys Network".[^obn] Sollfrank's ironic claim that "a smart artist makes the machine do the work" (itself a hack of Lewitt's maxim, as referred in Chapter 5) has relevance here too as a clarification of "hacking the art operating system", as she puts it.[^hack]
+This work challenges preconceptions of geeky male hacker culture, as do earlier documentaries that interviewed fake female hackers, and the naming of the cyberfeminist group she was part of: "Old Boys Network."[^obn] Sollfrank's ironic claim that "a smart artist makes the machine do the work" (itself a hack of Lewitt's maxim, as referred in Chapter 5) has relevance here too as a clarification of "hacking the art operating system", as she puts it.[^hack]

-*Female Extension* was later developed into *nag* as a web application and a functional tool for generating images from available data on the fly to further question normative authorship, copyright and some of the underlying infrastructures of artistic production.
-The latest version of *nag* generates images by combining the data that is sent from Google via the web search API.
-Interestingly there is a daily limit set at one hundred API requests, which means that once exceeded users will experience a customized error page and images can no longer be retrieved.
-The issue of visibility thus shifts from a politics of representation (data on female artists) to the nonrepresentational realm of APIs and to what extent we are allowed access to hidden layers of software that queries the available data and generates new arrangements.
+*Female Extension* was later developed into the web application *nag* and a functional tool for generating images on the fly from available data to further question normative authorship, copyright, and some of the underlying infrastructures of artistic production.
+The latest version of *nag* generates images by combining the data sent from Google using the web search API.
+Interestingly there is a daily limit set at one hundred API requests, which means that once exceeded users, will experience a customized error page, and images can no longer be retrieved.
+The issue of visibility therefore shifts from a politics of representation (data on female artists) to the nonrepresentational realm of APIs, and to what extent we are granted access to hidden layers of software that queries the available data, and generates new arrangements.

 ![nag1](ch8_1.png)

-*Figure 8.1: The web interface of net.art generator with the title 'queeries'*
+*Figure 8.1: The net.art generator web interface with the input title 'queeries'*

 ## Exercise in class

-Go to *net.art generator* (https://nag.iap.de/) and explore the generation of images and previous images examples.
-Pay close attention to the interface and map out the relationship between user input (e.g. a title) and the corresonding output (the image).
+Go to *net.art generator* (https://nag.iap.de/) and explore the generation of images and previous created images.
+Pay close attention to the interface and map out the relationship between user input (e.g. a title) and the corresponding output (the image).
 What are the processes in between the input and output?
-How are the images being composited and generated?
+How are the images composited and generated?

 ## Image processing: Fetching, Loading and Display

-The following source code of this chapter is a snippet from *nag* showing the web API's logic of request and response: requested data passes via a Web API and then Google returns the corresponding data using the key syntax `loadJSON()`.
-The major differences of using JSON between this and the previous chapter is that the JSON file is not located in your computer but in the Internet instead.
+The following source code of this chapter is a snippet from *nag* showing the web API's request and response logic: requested data passes through a Web API and then Google returns the corresponding data using the key syntax `loadJSON()`.
+The major differences of using JSON between this and the previous chapter is that the JSON file is not located on your computer, but online.
 As such, the data is generated dynamically in near real-time.
-Secondly, the JSON file is in much complex data and organizational structure.
+The JSON file has a much more complex data and organizational structure.

 [RUNME](https://editor.p5js.org/siusoon/present/rhSDlokun)

 ![ch8_2](ch8_2.gif)
-[OSP: need smaller the image size]

 *Figure 8.2: The manipulation of Warhol flowers*